-Depending on how long you’ve been a subscriber to Visual Website Optimizer blog, you may or may not have seen the article I wrote last year about why long-form salesletters STILL work in most industries… even in today’s market.
+Depending on how long you’ve been a subscriber to VWO blog, you may or may not have seen the article I wrote last year about why long-form salesletters STILL work in most industries… even in today’s market.

 (You can read “The Anatomy Of Long Salesletters” here)

 That article stirred up a tremendous amount of controversy because, well, many people have biases about what does and doesn’t work.